Myra-Security-GmbH/api-examples-python/README.md

-# api-examples-python
+# API examples in Python
-Myra API examples in Python
+Example code for Myra API usage with Python.